How to Use Fretboard Tones Maps

 C major 7 chord guitar fretboard map

-Use Fretboard Tones Maps To Create Chords
+Using Fretboard Tones Maps to Create Chords

-There are some guidelines to know:
+There are some guidelines to keep in mind:

 Example: C Dominant 7th Chord Construction